 - 1. Before enabling FIPS mode, a strong password, secure connection to the authentication server, and valid license are required. - 2.
 If any of the Power up Self-Test, CSP Firmware Integrity Tests or Conditional Self-Tests fail, the cryptographic module enters an error state.
 No VPN services are provided in the error state.
-Upon successful completion of the Diagnostic Phase, the cryptographic module enters the VPN Services State.
 This effectively inhibits the data output interfaces. - 3.
-When all tests are completed successfully, an LED indicator shall be provided and status shall be available via logs and/or console access.
+When all power-up self-tests are completed successfully, an LED indicator shall be provided and status shall be available via logs and/or console access.